$695,462Average Value$255Average Price per Sq Ft8Homes For Sale

 Located on the Chesapeake Bay in Anne Arundel County, Maryland, Lake Shore is a nautical community, offering pocket beaches, marinas, deep water docks, and piers.
 “I think what draws people to the area is the love of the water and the bay.
 You feel secluded down there because it is a peninsula - there's one way in and one way out - so it has that sense of community,” says Michelle Blanchard, a Realtor with Keller Williams Flagship of Maryland who has been selling in Anne Arundel County for 21 years.
 Michelle has been living, working and playing in the Central Maryland area all her life.
 “There are so many wonderful things to say about Lake Shore,” Blanchard says.
 “You're tucked away, you're surrounded by water everywhere and you still have easy access to all the metropolitan areas.”
-Though most waterfront homes sell for at least $1 million, the median housing price in Lake Shore is about $460,000, which is slightly higher than the national median.
+Though most waterfront homes sell for at least $1 million, the average price is about $650,000 for Lake Shore dwellings, which is higher than nearby neighborhoods like Pasadena and Green Haven.
 Nearby Lake Shore Plaza gives residents a place to shop and dine, though there are some locally owned restaurants in town.
 Students attend schools within the Anne Arundel County Public School district, graded an overall B on Niche, which is the No. 3 best school district in the Baltimore area, and the No. 8 best school district in Maryland for athletes.
 Lake Shore has an overall CAP Index crime score of 2 out of 10, which is lower than the national average of 4.

 When you live in Lake Shore you'll have a place to dock your sailboat.